 click here to read on about Neil’s dystonia surgery, featured in the Canadian Association for Neuroscience webpage here.

-Recipient Neil Merovitch with DMRF Canada Executive Director, Stefanie Ince
+Recipient Neil Merovitch with former DMRF Canada Executive Director, Stefanie Ince

 Our first grant recipient Neil Merovitch.
 Neil was diagnosed with Cervical Dystonia at the age of 7, and later his diagnosis becomes generalized dystonia.
 Though he has faced numerous challenges, Neil has proven to be an outstanding scholar and a true example for others suffering from dystonia.
-Neil completed his undergraduate degree at the University of Dalhousie and Neil is currently completing the first year of his Ph.D. in molecular genetics at the University of Toronto.
+Neil completed his undergraduate degree at the University of Dalhousie and pursued his Ph.D. in molecular genetics at the University of Toronto.
 In his words, “This grant would help greatly in supporting my continued education; it would allow me to dedicate my time to studying neurodevelopment with the hopes of finding treatments and cures for neurological conditions':